Updated on March 29th, 2021

 Milos is one of the smaller, lesser-known islands of the Cyclades in Greece.
 As such it is often overlooked when compiling the Perfect Greek Island Hopping Itinerary.
 However, miss Milos at your peril!
 It may not have the fame of its neighbours Santorini or Mykonos but it also doesn’t have the crowds or the price tag!
 What Milos does have is spectacular volcanic rock formations, charming fishing villages & plenty of natural beauty to keep you entertained.
 Throw into the mix some unique beaches & crystal-clear blue water & hopefully I’ve convinced you to add it to your list!

 I have been Greek island-hopping 6 times in the Cyclades & therefore consider myself somewhat of an expert.
-If you are planning a trip, then my First-Timers Guide is not to be missed, along with my in-depth guide on Paros.
+If you are planning a trip, then my First-Timers Guide is not to be missed, along with my in-depth guides on Santorini, Paros & Naxos.

 What to do in Milos, Greece – 21 Incredible Reasons to Visit